ithinuel/ithinuel/_drafts/2018-03-30-embedded-rust-why.markdown

 - No MMU so no virtual memory space ;
 - Diversity/inconsistency of platforms...

 It is also well known that the world is higly unpredictable and if one thing is pretty certain is that the product will fail at some point.
 In that case we often cannot afford  to ask someone (a customer or an agent) to reboot or powercycle the device.
 We want it bug free or at least able to recover on its own.
 We also want (at least during dev phase) the system to tell us *if/when/why* such a dramatic failure occured.

 And as if it wasn't yet too complicated, the industry itself adds its own contrainsts to this soup.
 The "volatility" of devs requires the handover process to be as efficient as possible not to impair the "productivity".
 I mean that while handing over a project, people should focus on the product itself rather than the tools used to *build/generate/deploy/debug/...* it.

+In the next posts I'll talk about the folowwing topics (links will be added as the acticles get published) :

+- Foundations
+  - Framework structure :
+    How crates & feature gates offers an awesome flexibility to our versatile world.
+  - Ressource management :
+    GPIO and other peripherals...
+  - Threadless, Co-operative & Pre-emptive multitasking
+    One driver to rule them all !
+  - Exectution context types
+    *main* -- thread -- interrupt
+    Context switching & safety
+  - Critical failure handling
+- Framework
+  Cross crate tools -- logging

+I know that all this might sound/look pretty abstract.
+To make this slightly more concrete, I'll use as a demo project an IoT enabled 3D printer (based on my Anet A6 & Flsun 3).
+I'll start working on a Cortex-M based motherboard as AVR are not yet supported in mainstream rust compiler.
+However, as I want this framework cross platform, the same application code will have to run on all target seemlessly.